-Since the submarine export, onshore export, and interconnection cables will be buried, they will not alter flooding or erosion and, therefore, do not require additional measures to minimize damage to natural resources and property.
+Since the submarine export cables, onshore export cables, interconnection cables, and loop-in / loop-out lines will be buried, with the exception of a cable bridge along the interconnection cable route across Barnums Channel, they will not alter flooding or erosion and, therefore, do not require additional measures to minimize damage to natural resources and property.
 The onshore substation will occupy a very minor area of the coastal area where flooding may occur and will therefore have a negligible effect on flooding and erosion.
+The Hampton Road substation is located in an area of minimal flood hazard.
 Facilities constructed within flood zones will be designed to minimize potential impacts to property.
 Damage-minimizing measures are not relevant and therefore not proposed.